michaeluno/amazon-auto-links/readme.txt

 5. **Setting Page** (Selecting Templates)

 == Changelog ==

+= 4.4.4 - 12/13/2020 =
+- Added the `Tasks` tab in the `Reports` page.
+- Added the `Site Debug Log` tab in the `Reports` page which appears when the site debug mode it turned on.
+- Tweaked the style of the UI of the `Products` tab.
+- Fixed a bug that background routines of updating products failed when the default country was not set.
+- Fixed a bug that invalid plugin tasks were not cleared properly.
+- Fixed a bug that a product filter was not functioning for category units.
+- Fixed a bug that tests could not run via UI on some systems.
+- Fixed a bug that caused a PHP notice, "Undefined index: view in ...AmazonAutoLinks_PostType_Unit_ListTable.php on line 54".

 = 4.4.3 - 12/10/2020 =
 - Added the `Products` tab in the `Reports` page.